 FinCEN requires that all FBAR forms be electronically filed through their website.
 Most professional tax preparers are able to file electronically using their software as well.

-For calendar year 2019 filings the FBAR form is due April 15, 2020.
+The FBAR form is due April 15th.
 An automatic extension of two months is available for US citizens living abroad, which extends the due date to October 15th.

 Is There a Record Retention Timeframe?